 Squirrel Removal Olathe

-Squirrel removal in Olathe, Kansas — trapped, sealed out, and gone for good
+Squirrel removal in Olathe, Kansas: no traps, no cages, sealed out for good

 Olathe’s rapid growth has pushed residential neighborhoods right up against wooded creek corridors and mature tree lines.
 That means squirrels have short commutes from the trees to your roofline.
-Midway Pest Management is headquartered right here in Olathe — we’ve removed squirrels from homes across every neighborhood in this city and we know exactly how they’re getting in.
+Midway Pest Management is headquartered right here in Olathe.
+We remove squirrels using one-way exclusion devices that let them leave on their own, then we seal your home so they cannot get back in.

 The landscape that puts squirrels on your roof